hbeale/splicedice/README.md

 # splicedice
-Splice DICE (Divergent Interval Co-Exclusion): A tool for splicing quantification and analysis
+Splice DICE (Divergent Interval Co-Exclusion): A tool for RNA splicing quantification and analysis